-During our period of closure we send our thoughts and prayers to every family, to stay safe and well in the coming weeks.
-We are determined that learning will continue for all our children, although we are aware of the different and difficult circumstances our families will be in.
+As we continue to support our key worker children and welcome back to The Queen’s school some children in EYFS, Year one and Year six, we send our thoughts and prayers to every family, to stay safe and well in the coming weeks.
+We are determined that learning will continue for all our children, whatever their circumstances.

-The vast majority of you are using and getting to grips with home learning within the constraints we have all found ourselves in.
-We are grateful to you (our parents) for all the energy, imagination and patience this has taken.
+The vast majority of you are using google classroom and we are grateful to you (our parents) for all the energy, imagination and patience this has taken.
 Please remember that the amount of learning you cover and the timetable you have set up, is entirely based on what works for your family circumstances.
 We recommend 2 hours of learning a day (if possible).

 Each year group has their own Google Classroom for children to access.
 The learning is laid out in subject areas (similar to our website).
 We are very aware of the different pressures families are facing.
 So please note that there is no pressure to complete all the learning set, try to do what you can, when you can.